GrumpyGel/FileBackup/Tutorial.md

 The command executed below can be added to Task Scheduler to create an ongoing backup of 1 or more Groups.
 Multiple tasks can also be created if Groups are to be backed up independently, for example they are to be backed up at different times.

 Our tutorial will perform the same backup as the "5.
 Create a Backup" step above.
 It will also FTP the backup onto another server and send an email notification.
+It assumes you have run the above steps so that you have made an Initial log, made sure the Duplicate.
+If you have run a previous backup, that is fine, this will simply add incremental backups to it.

 Create a file "MyBackup.cfg" in the E:\FileBackup\TestGroup directory and paste the following as its content...